Updated January 2022

 These money moves may help you move from survive to thrive:

 Make goals a group exercise.
 When I first came to USAA, I attended a company-wide meeting and the CEO threw up an image of a rowboat.
 In the middle of the crew there was an individual rowing in the wrong direction.
 I don’t remember the exact message, but the image has stuck with me for years.
 In marriage, you’ve got a team of two and you’ve got to be paddling in the same direction.
 What direction?
 I don’t know, but you should.
-Establish your goals…together.
+If you haven’t already used more time at home to establish your goals…do it now and do it together.

 Talk money on a consistent basis.
 Here, frequent, open and honest communication regarding your finances is the objective.
 Establish your own money chat routine.
 It could be a daily check-in or a monthly summit.
 The key: Create a cadence of discussions about money that ensure you and your spouse are aligned and aware.
 I’ll let you run with “aligned and aware,” but those two words are powerful and cover a lot of ground.